-- Fact: A fact defines a single, observable, reportable piece of information contained within a financial report, or fact value, contextualized for unambiguous interpretation or analysis by one or more distinguishing characteristics.
-Facts can be numbers, text, or prose. - Characteristic: A characteristic (a.k.a. aspect) describes a fact (a characteristic is a property of a fact).
+- Characteristic: A characteristic describes a fact (a characteristic is a property of a fact).
 A characteristic provides information necessary to describe a fact and distinguish one fact from another fact.
-A fact may have one or many distinguishing characteristics. - Fact table: A fact table is a set of facts which go together for some specific reason.
-All the facts in a fact table share the same characteristics. - Relation: A relation (a.k.a. association) is how one thing in a business report is or can be related to some other thing in a business report.
+A fact may have one or many distinguishing characteristics.
+Aspect is a synonym for characteristic. - Fact table: A fact table is a set of facts which go together for some specific reason.
+All the facts in a fact table share the same characteristics. - Relation: A relation is how one thing in a business report is or can be related to some other thing in a business report.
 These relations are often called business rules.
-There are three primary types of relations (others can exist): - Whole-part: (functional component) something composed exactly of their parts and nothing else; the sum of the parts is equal to the whole (roll up). - Is-a: (type or class relation) descriptive and differentiates one type or class of thing from some different type or class of thing; but the things do not add up to a whole. - Rule: Other types of computational oriented rules (a.k.a. assertion) can exist such as "Beginning balance + changes = Ending Balance" (roll forward) or "Net income (loss) / Weighted average shares = Earnings per share". - Grain: Grain is the level of depth of information or granularity.
+There are three primary types of relations (others can exist): - Whole-part: (functional component) something composed exactly of their parts and nothing else; the sum of the parts is equal to the whole (roll up). - Is-a: (type or class relation) descriptive and differentiates one type or class of thing from some different type or class of thing; but the things do not add up to a whole. - Computational business rule: (assertion) Other types of computational business rules can exist such as "Beginning balance + changes = Ending Balance" (roll forward) or "Net income (loss) / Weighted average shares = Earnings per share". - Grain: Grain is the level of depth of information or granularity.
 The lowest level of granularity is the actual transaction, event, circumstance, or other phenomenon represented in a financial report.
 The highest level might be a line item on a primary financial statement such as a balance sheet.